Upcycled Projects, Valentine's Day

 And so I will work this week on telling myself.
 “My creativity heals myself and others.”
 “My creativity heals myself and others.
 My creativity heals myself and others.

-The first part is easy to believe the second part, well, I am working on it.
+The first part is easy to believe, and the second part, well, I am working on it.

 I suspect that I am not alone.